ddakbroken/heckof-texas-holdem/README.md

    - Enter your name
    - Create a new room or join an existing one using a room code
    - Share the room code with other players
-   - **AI players will automatically join if the room is empty**

 2. **Start the Game**:
-   - Wait for at least 2 players to join (including AI players)
+   - Wait for at least 2 players to join
    - Click "Start Game" to begin

 3. **Gameplay**: